Val (sculptor): Career

-Artistic career

 One of her early works, Miss Trendy, produced in 2004, is a simple 40 centimeters high feminine character, with striking posture, gracefulness and proportions.
 VAL's works quickly became more elaborate.
 An early theme was the relationships between a human being and their environment.
 Many of her early works represent one or several people who are interacting with a given space, represented by a few elements: a bench, a vertical structure or a staircase.
 This theme of the harmony, of the "balance in the imbalance" was one of the important part of her work.
 "Finding a kind of balance which emerges with a notion of hope, a fragile balance which also expresses hope", she said.
 Linked to this theme, also emerged the idea of a journey, of a path on which man progresses, sometimes alone, sometimes along with companions.
 The idea of a chain appeared, which became a recurring theme during VAL's career, notably in her very last artwork, Du chaos à la sagesse (From Chaos to Wisdom).
 "We are alone with our own imaginary world and, at the same time, I find in a very curious way that, when we open and look outside, we see that many people, in an isolated way, are going in the same direction.
 And for me, I have the impression to participate to a chain which completely overtakes us", she explained.

 In 2008, the Wellington Gallery in Hong Kong displayed some of her works: it was the first international gallery which got interested by VAL's art pieces.
 After this, the same gallery organized several solo exhibitions in 2009 and 2010.